Towards a Game-Theoretic Security Analysis of Off-Chain Protocols

 The cryptographic protocols underlying these off-chain constructions are rather sophisticated and, most importantly, rely on game-theoretic arguments to discourage malicious behavior.
 For instance, the Lightning Network relies on a punishment mechanism to disincentivize parties to publish old states on-chain and on an unlocking mechanism where parties first pay a neighbor and then retrieve the paid amount from the other to ensure the atomicity of multi-hop payments (i.e., either all channels are consistently updated or none is).

-Unfortunately, the security proofs of these protocols typically concentrate on the cryptographic aspects and do not capture the game-theoretic ones.
+Off-chain protocols are typically subject to rigorous security analyses, which however concentrate on cryptographic properties and do not capture the game-theoretic ones.
 In particular, most protocols are proven secure in the Universal Composability framework~\cite{TCC:CDPW07}, proving that the cryptographic realization simulates the ideal functionality.
 This framework, however, was developed to reason about security in the classical honest/Byzantine setting: in particular, the ideal functionality has to model all possible parties' behavior, rational and irrational, otherwise it would not be simulatable, but reasoning on whether or not certain behavior is rational is outside of the model and thus left to informal arguments.
 This is not just a theoretical issue, but a practical one, as there is the risk to let attacks pass undetected: for instance, the Wormhole attack ~\cite{AMHL} constitutes a rational behavior in the Lightning Network, which is thus admitted in any faithful model thereof although it undermines its incentive mechanism.
 The first step towards closing this gap in cryptographic proofs is to come up with a \emph{faithful game-theoretic model for off-chain protocols} in order to reason about security in the presence of rational parties.